Portrait of Norma Angelica, a resident of Casa Xochiquetzal © Bénédicte Desrus

-French photographer Bénédicte Desrus has spent nearly eight years documenting life at Casa Xochiquetzal, beginning two years after it was founded by a woman and former sex worker named Carmen Muñoz and a passionate group of intellectuals and activists.
+French photographer Bénédicte Desrus has spent nearly eight years documenting life at Casa Xochiquetzal, beginning two years after it was founded by a former sex worker named Carmen Muñoz and a passionate group of intellectuals and activists.

 This is the only shelter of its kind Desrus was able to find.
 There is no similar refuge exclusively for elderly former sex workers in Latin America, and she’s unsure if there’s another in the whole world.

 At first, only two or three of the eighteen women who lived there allowed Desrus to take pictures.
 Before she arrived, a photograph of one of the women had been published, and her history as a sex worker was made public.
 Her family hadn’t known.

 Photojournalists were generally mistrusted amongst the group, and for this reason, Desrus made a point of only taking photographs when she was given permission.
 When asked, she refused to offer payment in exchange for pictures.